 Anyways, here are my improvements overall:

 - Head is more clear, I can think clearly, remember things better.
 Intellect is much sharper.
-This helps at work and coming up with good arguments those fight with my wife!
+This helps at work and in argumentswith my wife! 🙂

 - Increased mental and physical energy, better mood.
 I was doing projects around the house which I kept putting off before.